BestTimesToVisit.com Logo

 Top Things to Do

-Step back in time at Nelson's Dockyard, a UNESCO World Heritage site, where Georgian-era naval buildings whisper tales of pirates and admirals.
-Wander through the restored structures, now housing museums and charming shops, and imagine the bustling port of centuries past.
-For the best atmosphere, visit on a weekday morning before the cruise ship crowds arrive.
+Step back in time at Nelson's Dockyard, a UNESCO World Heritage site, where Georgian-era naval buildings whisper tales of Admiral Nelson and British maritime might.
+Wander through the beautifully restored structures, now housing museums and charming shops, and imagine the bustling activity of centuries past.
+For a truly immersive experience, consider visiting during the Antigua Sailing Week in late April/early May, when the dockyard buzzes with nautical energy.

 💡 Travel Tip: For the best value on hotels during this season, check current rates on Trip.com.